-Student Disability Services (SDS) has moved to a new university-wide database called Accommodation Information Management (AIM) for the Fall 2022 semester.
+Student Disability Services (SDS) has moved to a new university-wide database called Accommodation Information Management (AIM).

-All requests for Fall 2022 accommodations will be made using AIM:
+Requests for accommodations will be made using AIM:

 - New to working with SDS students will submit an initial request for accommodations through the AIM online initial application.

 - Students with approved accommodations can request accommodations for the fall by using the AIM student portal.